tmcw-up-for-adoption/ownership/README.md

 ## ownership-rm

-`ownership-rm` takes aone argument, the name of a user, and removes that user from all of the packages in `example-package.json`.
+`ownership-rm` takes one argument, the name of a user, and removes that user from all of the packages in `example-package.json`.
 For
 instance: